Ryan’s story: Freedom at Fethneys Residential Care Home

 A friendly rivalry

-I get on well with residents – especially Ashley, a West Ham fan who has been here for a while.
+I get on well with other residents – especially Ashley, a West Ham fan who has been here for a while.
 We both have always had a good sense of humour, and we make each other laugh.
 Given the recent results of our football teams, we probably need this!

 Sometimes we go together to watch local sports teams.
 These include both Worthing FC (a 4-2 victory against a West Ham under-21 side was particularly sweet) and Worthing Raiders Rugby Club.
-We bond over our shared obsessions with several PlayStation games to!
+We bond over our shared obsessions with several PlayStation games too!

 Comic timing

 I really enjoy comic books.
-I’ve often travelled to London for ComicCon, the big bash for the superfans.
+I’ve often travelled to London for Comic Con, the big bash for superfans.
 I’ve timed it well and met some big actors.
 Jason Momoa, who starred in Dune and Game of Thrones, was a good guy.
 Jenna Coleman, who starred in Captain America and Doctor Who, was really sweet.

 Acting ambition